 Night for Notables

-The great majority of authors appreciate the opportunity to participate in the statewide author tour, visiting public libraries in various regions of the state.
+The authors appreciate the opportunity to participate in the statewide Notable Books Author tour, visiting public libraries in various regions of the state.
 This year, the 2017 Notable Book Author Tour is visiting 50 libraries arranged by the Library’s Michigan Notable Books Coordinator.

-All aspects of the now 26-year program (over 500 “Notable Books” to date), are supported by generous contributions from the Foundation’s corporate partners and many generous individuals throughout the state.
+All aspects of the now 27-year program (over 500 “Notable Books” to date), are supported by generous contributions from the Foundation’s corporate partners and many generous individuals throughout the state.